ahmed1hisham/lost-and-found/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-Build your image and tag it with a name: docker build -t my-react-app .
+## Build your image and tag it with a name:

+docker build -t my-react-app .

-Test your image with:
+## Test your image with:

 docker run -p 80:80 my-react-app

-Open your browser in http://localhost.
+## Open your browser in http://localhost.

-If you are using testing and want to integrate it, read the last section.